SkyChains/spacesvm/README.md

 #### Restart Node
-Once you've performed the following steps, you'll need to restart your AvalancheGo node for the changes to take effect.
+Once you've performed the following steps, you'll need to restart your Luxd node for the changes to take effect.

 If you completed the steps successfully, you'll see the node print out:
 ```bash